-The scarcity of funds remains one of the biggest issues for non-partisan media, and their cost-cutting measures hurt their ability to produce quality content, said one panelist.
-Another noted that television and radio must cover 30-50 percent of costs to transmit their content.
-However, media traditionally earn well during the local elections, they noted.
+The scarcity of funds remains one of the biggest issues for non-partisan media, and their cost-cutting measures hurt their ability to produce quality content, said Sydorenko.
+Bolshakova noted that television and radio must cover 30-50 percent of costs to transmit their content.
+However, media traditionally earn well during the local elections, Torbich noted.

-COVID-19 lockdowns further reduced media revenues in 2020, driving many outlets to launch readers' clubs, paywalls, donations, and crowdfunding events, said a panelist.
-One panelist noted that media must be creative with new formats for advertising and special projects.
-Independent media survive on account of foreign donor grants, added another.
+COVID-19 lockdowns further reduced media revenues in 2020, driving many outlets to launch readers' clubs, paywalls, donations, and crowdfunding events, Romanyuk said.
+Kisilyova noted that media must be creative with new formats for advertising and special projects.
+Independent media survive on account of foreign donor grants, added Sergeyev.

-One panelist, CEO of a regional digital news website, noted that some media gained an advantage due to COVID-19.
+Valeriy Garmash, CEO of Slovyansk city site 6262.com.ua in the Donetsk region, noted that some media gained an advantage due to COVID-19.
 Many businesses that adapted to new conditions increased their online communication with potential customers.
 Although advertising revenues fell in the first months of COVID-19 restrictions, they managed to recover a little.
-Another panelist said that they do not see great potential in media paywalls or memberships in the next few years, as the population is not ready to pay for content that they can obtain for free.
+Garmash said that he does not see great potential in media paywalls or memberships in the next few years, as the population is not ready to pay for content that they can obtain for free.

 Since its establishment in 2017, Suspilne has never received more than 60 percent of the full funding provided by the law (no less than 0.2 percent of the previous year's state budget spending).
 For 2020, the parliament initially allocated the full amount - above UAH 2 billion (\$72,608,300).
 That was gradually whittled down in the final approved budget, during cuts forced by the pandemic, and because of debt obligations.
 Ultimately, Suspilne ended up with only 57 percent of its planned state funding.

-The private Crimean Tatar channel ATR, which relocated from Crimea in 2015 due to Russia, has been obtaining state funding since 2016, as support for indigenous people of Ukraine.
+The private Crimean Tatar channel ATR, which had to relocate from Crimea in 2015 due to Russia, has been obtaining state funding since

+2016, as support for indigenous people of Ukraine.
 However, ATR was also underfunded in 2019 and experienced delays with receiving state funds in 2020.
 In early 2021, ATR was in danger of suspending operations, because it could not receive state funding immediately.
 Also in the initial months of 2021, the government chose to introduce a competition for funds for broadcasting in Ukraine's temporarily occupied territories in order to support a few entities.

-One panelist explained the process of funding disbursement.
+Bobyrenko explained the process of funding disbursement.
 Budget allocations for so-called "coverage of authorities' activities" must go through ProZorro, the electronic public procurement system, but local governments commonly allocate a few million UAH (a little over \$100,000) for certain programs, disbursed outside of standard tender procedures.
 They channel the money to friendly media, or to all media of the region, often leading to the governor enjoying positive coverage.

-A panelist confirmed unfair competition between private and municipal broadcasters in certain regions, as the latter receive funding from local budgets.
+Bolshakova confirmed unfair competition between private and municipal broadcasters in certain regions, as the latter receive funding from local budgets.
 Such state subsidies can amount to 70 percent of an outlet's budget.
 According to the panelists, private-media members claim that the subsidies distort the market and endanger their future.
 In some regions, Kherson for instance, councils distribute budget money to private media but always to those loyal to local authorities.

-Another panelist said that Rivne councils commissioned advertising and information coverage from various media, but the process was not transparent through open bids or public reports on spending these funds.
-They added that the overall funding was not that much, considering the market.
+Torbich said that Rivne councils commissioned advertising and information coverage from various media, but the process was not transparent through open bids or public reports on spending these funds.
+He added that the overall funding was not that much, considering the market.